JoshuaKGoldberg/TypeStat/docs/Package.md

 import { array } from "lodash/array";
 ```

-TypeStat will attempt to install `@types/lodash` unless it's already any form of dependency in the `--packageFile`,
+TypeStat will attempt to install `@types/lodash` unless it's already any form of dependency in the `package.file`,

 ### Package Manager Configuration